isha2126/Personality-prediction-and-CV-Analysis/README.md

 ## Disclaimer

 WeEmploy is still an experimental prototype however instances fit for specific use cases can be spawned and developed for your use.
-In order to contact us for such an endeavor please check out the contributors for this project.